Prosp3r/pexservice/README.md

   - /
   Each end point will return the curresponding fibonacci sequence for the current entry position

+## Requirements
+Any Linux box with Go installed

 ## Installation

-- Gitclone this repo and run the binary ./pexservice
+- Gitclone this repo and run the binary to home directory of user [ubuntu]

-To setup, login as user ubuntu
+To setup as user ubuntu
 RUN The following
 $ cd /home/ubuntu/
 $ sudo make all